longpaladin/holy-bible-personal/README.md

 create firebase project
-create realtime database (favourite verses) create storage (for photos), resized firebase auth
+create realtime database (favourite verses) create storage (for photos), resized firebase auth - login and logout smoothly psalm of the day firebase push (unique ID for each user), to favourite verses

 Things to do:

-skeleton
-spinners
-click card to navigate to readthebible page firebase push (unique ID for each user)
+skeleton - when loading verses spinners click card to navigate to studying pages, with dummy fixed content fix invalid search input animation for clicking on verse to save as favourite fix duplicates in favourites add delete button to favourites

-use API in project
+use API in project???

+UI/UX
 refactor code
-text field validation + error messages
+text field validation + error messages learn figma